H. Jess and Donna Senecal Endowed Dean’s Chair and Dean of the Business School at University of Redlands.

 Contact Dean Horan

 As dean, Horan has created a strategic approach to advancing the school’s mission and has led a new set of initiatives and programs to enhance student-centeredness and success, embrace corporate and pathway partners, and implement new programs in leadership and spatial analytics.
-The quality of his leadership has already been recognized, as he played a crucial role in securing the School of Business’s accreditation by the Accreditation Council for Business Schools and Programs in early 2018.
+The quality of his leadership has already been recognized, as he played a crucial role in securing the School of Business & Society’s accreditation by the Accreditation Council for Business Schools and Programs in early 2018.

 A New England native, he moved to California after finishing his B.A.
 (Phi Beta Kappa) from the University of Vermont to pursue an M.A. and Ph.D. in Organizational Behavior from Claremont Graduate University.
 After completing his Ph.D. in 1988, he spent five years as a senior analyst at the U.S. General Accounting Office in Washington, D.C., and two years as a senior fellow at George Mason University.
 He returned to Claremont Graduate University in 1995.